adumrewal/llm-api-gateway/README.md

 ## To-do

 - Planning to develop v1 in 3 phases:

-   - Phase 0: Basic structure with 2-3 providers.
+  - ✅ Phase 0: Basic structure with 2-3 providers.
-      - Done.
-   - Phase 1: Correct fallback mechanism.
+  - ✅ Phase 1: Correct fallback mechanism.
     - Currently fallback is at provider level.
 Need to add fallback at model level.
-   - Phase 2: Configs for fall back via UI.
+  - [ ] Phase 2: Configs for fall back via UI.
 Logging.
     - UI portal where users can manage their configs for fall back.
     - User can select one model and then define fall back models for it.
     - Need to add logging for each API call.
 Logging includes request, response, latencies, tokens used, etc.
-   - Phase 3: System prompt management from UI.
+  - [ ] Phase 3: System prompt management from UI.
 Usecase ID based auto configs.
     - Users can define usecases.
     - Each usecase can have system prompt, model, temperature, max tokens.
     - On each API call, user will specify usecase, and based on that we will auto configure the model, system prompt, temperature, max tokens.
     - Fallback will be managed automatically.
 If a provider fails, we will try next model in the list.

 - Would love contributions for:

   - Add support for streaming responses
   - Add support for webhooks
   - Add support for caching
   - Add support for db integration
   - Add support for rate limiting
   - Add support for content moderation
   - Add support for automatic provider selection

 - Would love to get feedback on:

   - What are your favorite usecases of AI Gateways?
   - What are your favorite features in other AI Gateways?
   - What can we do better than others?
   - Any suggestions/open issues/bugs?